gvwilson/fiction/iffy/index.md

 he wouldn't show them what else he had in his third toolbox—not yet.
 And yes,
 he did realize that made him look like he was hiding something.
-"But that's because I am," he said, eyeing his cut-off trouser leg sadly.
+"But we all have secrets, don't we?" he asked rhetorically, eyeing his cut-off trouser leg sadly.
 He hadn't flinched when the medic probed his wound with a whisker-slim instrument extruded from one of her metal fingers or when she started to fill in his leg with pink goo from a squeeze tube.

-"The question is what?"
+"My question is, what are yours?"
 The governor paced restlessly as he spoke.
 "What kind of man has a fully functional mil sat link in his head and tactical antimatter in his luggage?"